tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The links above are all highlighted to get to the Azure Policy blade.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image104.png "Open the Azure Policy blade")

-2. In the blade menu, click **Compliance**, review your **Overall resource compliance** percentage
+2. In the blade menu, click **Compliance**, review your **Overall resource compliance** percentage.

     ![The links above are all highlighted to get to the Azure Policy blade.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image105.png "Open the Azure Policy blade")

-4. For the scope, ensure the proper subcription is selected, then select **ASC Default**
+3. For the scope, ensure the proper subscription is selected, then select **ASC Default**.
-5. In the **Initiative compliance** blade, review your compliance metrics
+4. In the **Initiative compliance** blade, review your compliance metrics.
-6. Scroll to the results area and select the *Non-compliant resources** tab
+5. Scroll to the results area and select the **Non-compliant resources** tab.

     ![The non-compliant resources tab is highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image106.png "Select the Non-Compliant resources tab")

-7. In the filter search box, type **PAW-1** and select it when displayed
+6. In the filter search box, type **PAW-1** and select it when displayed.
-8. With the **Policies** tab selected, review the policies that the resource is non-complying against.
+7. With the **Policies** tab selected, review the policies that the resource is non-complying against.

     ![The Resource compliance blade for PAW-1 is displayed with the non-compliant items highlighted](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image107.png "Review the non-compliant items")

-9. Click one of the policies.
-Review the Definition JSON of the policy definition, notice how it is based on ARM Template format and is looking for specific propeties to be set of the non-compliant resources.
+8. Click one of the policies.
+Review the Definition JSON of the policy definition, notice how it is based on ARM Template format and is looking for specific properties to be set of the non-compliant resources.

     ![The policy definition is displayed](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image108.png "Review the policy definition")

-> **Note**: You can use these out of box templates to build your own policies and apply them as blueprints
+> **Note**: You can use these out of box templates to build your own policies and apply them as blueprints.

 ### Task 2: Review and create Azure Blueprints